 a.
 Commercial radio: The commercial radio licence year runs from October to September, so the final performance period in any given licence year is July to September, paid in the December distribution.
 Due to the time constraints associated with the December distribution, it is not possible to include the reconciliation within the final payment.
 This reconciliation therefore takes place in April, the next available distribution. b.
 Reserved revenue in respect of missing data: The only other scenario in which revenues are not reconciled at this distribution is where substantial gaps in performance data have been identified.
-In this case, Example:
+In this case, revenue is only reconciled when outstanding data is received.
+Example: